eryno/disco/README.md

 }
 ```

-Add a public or protected method for each instance you want to let Disco manage for you.
-Instances managed by a public
-method are accessible via the has() and get() methods of the \bitExpert\Disco\AnnotationBeanFactory class.
-Any instance
+Add a method for each object instance you want to let Disco manage for you.
+Create a public method for each instance that should be publicly available.
+These instances will be accessible via the has() and get() methods of the \bitExpert\Disco\AnnotationBeanFactory class.

-managed by a protected method is seen as a local dependency and is just accessible "inside" the container configuration.
+Use protected/private methods for local dependencies used "inside" the container configuration.
-This is useful for dependencies like database connectors which you most likely do not want to expose as a "real" dependency.
+This is useful for dependencies like database connectors, which you may need to construct objects but most likely do not want to expose as a "real" dependency.

-Each method needs to be marked with an @Bean annotation as well as the @return annotation defining the type of the
+Each method must be marked with an @Bean annotation, as well as the @return annotation defining the type of the
-dependency (which is mainly needed for the lazy proxy magic).
+dependency.
+(The @return annotation is mainly needed for the lazy proxy magic).

 ```php
 use bitExpert\Disco\Annotations\Bean;